-Fig.~\ref{fig:v2_dNdy_2relax} shows the elliptic flow as a function of rapidity density for extreme values of shear relaxation time factors.
+Fig.~\ref{fig:v2_dNdy_2relax} shows the elliptic flow as a function of rapidity density for extreme values of the shear relaxation time factor.
 The data point labels are the centrality classes.
-The centrality class 10-20\% corresponding to maximum magnitude is apparent.
-The trend of data points is similar to the previous analysis in Ref.~\citep{MyHydroStudy1}.
-The mis-match between the two elliptic flow curves begins from centrality class 55-65\%.
-And the abnormal increase in flow beyond this point is also apparent.
-This beginning of elliptic flow sensitivity to extreme shear relaxation time is a signature of hydrodynamic onset~\citep{Romatschke2017Jan} marked by an approximate yellow patch in Fig.~\ref{fig:v2_dNdy_2relax}.
+The centrality class of 10-20\%, corresponding to the maximum magnitude, is apparent.
+The trend of the data points is similar to the previous analysis in Ref.~\citep{MyHydroStudy1}.
+The mismatch between the two elliptic flow curves begins at the centrality class of 55-65\%, and the abnormal increase in the flow beyond this point is also apparent.
+This beginning of elliptic-flow sensitivity to the extreme shear relaxation time is a signature of hydrodynamic onset~\citep{Romatschke2017Jan}, marked by the approximate yellow patch in Fig.~\ref{fig:v2_dNdy_2relax}.